Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

-What vaccine will be vaccinated?
+What vaccine will be used for vaccination?

 • swine flu virus antigen (influenza type A H1N1),

-• influenza A antigen (H3N2),
+• influenza A virus antigen (H3N2),

-• influenza virus antigen B.
+• influenza B virus antigen.

 Immunity after vaccination

-Who gets vaccinated
+Who gets vaccinated?

 Vaccination scheme

-When is the best time to get the flu shot?
+When is the best time to get a flu shot?

 Contraindications to vaccination